Old World vs New World Monkeys

 Why the Difference Matters

 Understanding Old World vs New World monkeys helps readers avoid mixing up primates.
-A mandrill is not just a colorful rainforest ape.
+A mandrill is not just a colorful ape.
 It is an Old World monkey.
 A spider monkey is not a small ape with a tail.
 It is a New World monkey with a prehensile tail.
 A capuchin is not a macaque.
-A marmoset is not a baby monkey version of something else.
 Each species belongs to a larger evolutionary and geographic story.

 For CyberMunkiez, this matters because good monkey content should be funny and accurate.
 The humor gets better when the facts are clear.